 Hunters Moon Hotel was originally called Salcombe House and was built approximately 1791 by a Mrs Brutton.

-In 1810 Reverend William Jenkins (who was Lord of the Manor) lived here whilst his house in vicarage road was used as a lodging house.
-Later the lease was passed to Sir William Cockburn and then in 1841 to Charles John Cornish.
+In 1810 Reverend William Jenkins (who was Lord of the Manor) lived here whilst his house in Vicarage road was used as a lodging house.
+Later the lease was passed to Sir William Cockburn and then in 1841 to Sir Charles John Cornish.

 Sir William Cockburn (whose first wife was the sister of Sir Robert Peel) became the Dean of York.
 It has been said that the Dean was the first person in the valley to be seen carrying and umbrella!